COVID-19 - Updated visitor guidance

 To help ensure we can best protect people within our services, their loved ones and CWP colleagues, we’ve made adjustments to our guidance on visiting patients on our wards.
 Our top priority remains to deliver safe and effective care, so we ask that the below guidance is followed:

-- No visiting will be permitted to wards where there is a current outbreak of COVID-19;
+- No physical visits will be permitted to wards where there is a current outbreak of COVID-19;

-- Ward teams are supporting people accessing services with other means of keeping in contact as a temporary alternative to physical visits;
+- Ward teams are supporting people accessing services with other means of keeping in contact as an alternative to physical visits to try and reduce the number of people attending the inpatient sites in order to minimise potential spread of infection;

-- Where physical visits are facilitated, this will be limited to a maximum of one person and be time limited;
+- Physical visits will be limited to a maximum of one person and be time limited, unless there are exceptional reasons for more than 1 person to visit which should be discussed with the ward;

-- In the circumstances where visits are permitted, this may be away from the ward environment to support social distancing;
+- Visits may be required to take place away from the ward environment to support social distancing;

 - Before any planned visit, we ask you to contact the ward to discuss the most appropriate arrangements;